-Sync licensing, or "Synchronization,” refers to the use of music in films, TV shows, commercials, video games, presentations, YouTube videos, or anything else where a song is “synced” to moving images.
+Sync License or "Synchronization" refers to the use of music in movies, television shows, advertisements, video games, presentations, YouTube videos or any other product where music and moving images are used simultaneously.

-If you wrote the song and haven’t sold the rights, you are the publisher.
-If you own the recording you are the copyright holder.
-In this case you would get paid both fees.
+If you have written a song and you have not sold the rights, you are the publisher.
+If you are the owner of the recording, you are the rights holder.
+In this case you will receive both fees.